nilearn/nilearn/doc/index.rst

    * `Source code (github) <https://github.com/nilearn/nilearn>`_

-.. topic:: Nachine learning for NeuroImaging
+.. topic:: Machine learning for NeuroImaging

   NiLearn is a Python module to apply machine learning on NeuroImaging using `scikit-learn <http://scikit-learn.org>`__.
 It requires only